 The competitiveness of animal agriculture in western Canada depends on refinement and continued adaptation of production systems that respond to public sensitivities related to animal welfare and the safety of the food supply.
 Three majors within this degree (Companion and Performance Animals, Food Animals and Food Safety and Quality) will provide students with enrichment to match their interest and career goals.
-Graduates of the program will be well positioned for careers in the companion and performance animal industries or in the food-production value chain, from primary livestock and poultry production, through to product safety and quality.
+Graduates of the program will be well positioned for careers in the companion and

-- (2) During their first year, or before they register for their second year, students should consult an Academic Advisor.
+- performance animal industries or in the food-production value chain, from primary livestock and poultry production, through to product safety and quality. - (2) During their first year, or before they register for their second year, students should consult an Academic Advisor.
 Course choices may affect scheduling for majors. - (3) While registered in the BSc Animal Health program students may complete the requirements for Pre-Veterinary Medicine (§34.3.1) in order to be eligible to apply for admittance to Doctor of Veterinary Medicine (DVM) programs at either the University of Saskatchewan's Western College of Veterinary Medicine or the University of Calgary's Faculty of Veterinary Medicine.

-(4) Requirements of the program (72)
+(4) Requirements of the program (★72)

 - a.
 ALES 204

 - b.
 AN SC 100

 - c.
-AN SC 411
+AN SC 376

-- d.
+- d. ★3 from AN SC 411, AFNS 416, BIOL 409

+- e.
 AREC 200 or 323

-- e.
-BIOCH 200
+- f BIOCH 200

-- f.
+- g.
 BIOL 107, 108, 207, 208

-- g.
+- h.
 CHEM 101, 102 and 261

-- h.
+- i.
 ECON 101 and 102

-- i. ★3 ENGL
+- j. ★3 ENGL

-- j.
-IMIN 200
+- k IMIN 200

-- k. ★3 MATH
+- I. ★3 MATH

-- I. MICRB 265

 - m.
+MICRB 265

+- n.
 STAT 151

-- n. ★12 Free Electives
+- o. ★9 Free Electives

-o. ★3 Capstone [see Note 2 and 34.1(6)]
+- p. ★3 Capstone [see Note and 34.1(6)]